raspberrypilearning/sense-hat-puzzle-box/en/step_16.md

   ![Green Tick](images/green_tick.png)

-To add the tick to your code, create a new pixel art image in the **Pixel Art** section:
+To add the tick to your code, create a new list containing the items for the pixel art image in the **Pixel art** section:

 ```python3
 tick = [